The Junior School follows an enriching and broad curriculum which provides the best opportunities for learning.

 Pupils can take individual lessons in a variety of musical instruments, be part of musical bands, perform in regular concerts and sit music exams.
 They also have the chance to perform in drama productions and sit drama exams.

 Regular charity fund raising events - the highlight being the annual sponsored fun run - help pupils to understand their greater role within society.
 A full range of co-curricular activities is offered and regular trips and excursions move learning out of the classroom.
-Pupils in Year 7 normally have the chance to visit Paris to enhance their language skills and understanding of other cultures.A pupils’ School Council, with representatives from each class, meets regularly.
-Pupils’ concerns, opinions and ideas are brought to the attention of the Headmaster and discussed, with decisions being made as necessary.
+Pupils in Year 7 normally have the chance to visit Normandy to enhance their language skills and understanding of other cultures.A pupils’ School Council, with representatives from each class, meets regularly.
+Pupils’ concerns, opinions and ideas are brought to the attention of the Headmistress and discussed, with decisions being made as necessary.